How Not to Get Written Out of Your Founder Story

 Get everything in writing

 Along these same lines, startup founders also need to be sure to follow applicable employment laws as they pertain to their own positions.
-Smith describes a scenario where a pair of co-founders with slightly unequal ownership (say, 60 percent and 40 percent) initially don't pay themselves salaries because the startup is bootstrapped.
+Smith describes a scenario where a pair of co-founders with slightly unequal ownership (say, 60% and 40%) initially don't pay themselves salaries because the startup is bootstrapped.
 If, a few years down the line, an argument leads to the founder with more equity trying to jettison their partner, it could lead to catastrophe.

 "Suddenly that person who's upset is going to come back and say, 'Well, guess what?
 You haven't been paying me the applicable wage under the employment laws for two years now.
 I'm hiring an attorney, and I'm going to hit the company with the lawsuit,'" she says.
 "Even as a co-founder, you are an employee of the company, and you need to treat your other co-founders and employees according to the law, because otherwise there's going to be a lot of leverage to take things down if a dispute arises."